Madame-Aehm/CAB-Project-3-Spikes/spike3/notes.md

 It's good practise to link the value of an input to a state variable to create what is known an a [**controlled input**](https://react.dev/reference/react-dom/components/input#controlling-an-input-with-a-state-variable).
 You can then very easily clear the input by using the setState function to set the value back to an empty string.

+Sending your state variables and setter functions through to your lower level Components in their props is also how we can pass information back up through the chain.
+When you use the setState function in the lower Component, the value in the higher Component will update.

 ## React Effects

 Sometimes we want to trigger some functionality not based on a user interaction, but because something else on the page has updated, or as the component is mounted/unmounted.
 For this, we can use React's [`useEffect()` hook](https://react.dev/reference/react/useEffect).
 This takes a **callback**, and then an optional **dependency array**.

 The callback is essentially the "effect" taking place.
 The default behaviour of `useEffect()` with no dependency array is to trigger the callback function on _every_ render of the component, including the first.
 We can use console logs to see how it runs every single time we update _any_ state.

-If that's the behaviour we wanted though, we could just put our console log anywhere in the function.
+If that's the behaviour we wanted though, we could just put our console log anywhere in the global function.
 It's more likely that you're either going to want the `useEffect()` to only run once, or to run only when _specific_ states are updated.
 We use our dependency array to communicate this.
 An empty array means the effect will run on the **first** render only.
 If you want your effect to run when a specific state updates, put that state into the array.
 The Hook will compare the value of the variable/s between renders - if _any_ of them are different, it will run the effect.

 ```ts
 useEffect(() => console.log("I run on every render!"));